basham/swit-workshop-a11y/slides.md

 - Use `aria-live` as alternative to context switch.

 Notes:
 A context switch is when the focus shifts to a new piece of content.
 A link to a new page switches the context to that new page, with the page title being read first.
-An internal link redirects focus to a different part of the same page, likely a heading.
+An internal link redirects focus to a different part of the same page, likely a heading, if linking from a table of contents.
 Clicking a button could redirect focus to a modal.
 If there's a list of items with delete actions, you need to determine where focus goes after it successfully deletes.
 Does it go to a success message?
 Does it go to the delete button on the next or previous line, assuming there are other items?

 You may use the aria-live attribute if all you want to do is announce a message or inform of some change of content while not changing context.
 This is what happens with alerts.